Gov. Inslee orders sweeping restrictions on indoor gatherings, restaurants, bars, gyms as COVID-19 cases surge in Washington state

 The constraints on everyday life will be as extreme as anything the state has seen since Inslee issued an emergency stay-home order in March.

 The new orders do not apply to schools or the court system, which are mostly operating remotely already.
 They also do not apply to child care, which is operating under its own guidelines.

-“In order to slow the spread of rapidly increasing COVID cases in our state, and ensure that hospital and medical systems are not overwhelmed, we are taking the very difficult but necessary steps to protect public health,” Inslee’s office said.
-“We recognize this will cause financial hardship for many businesses and the governor and staff are exploring ways to mitigate the impacts.”
+Construction and manufacturing businesses can also continue to operate.

+“Time is of the essence here, what we know is, if you act early you can save lives and if you don’t you’ll be swamped by a tsunami of the virus,” Inslee said.
+“This is in our hands, we make a decision whether this pandemic is going to swallow us whole.”

+Inslee talked about other states that haven’t acted and now have hospitals canceling non-urgent surgeries and “semi trucks with ice” because their morgues are filled.

 Despite a statewide mask mandate and current restrictions on businesses, the pandemic has been rapidly spreading in Washington.
 The state, for the last two weeks, has been breaking previous infection records almost daily.